I Love to Eat

-I Love to Eat was a live television series on NBC that aired from August 30, 1946 to May 18, 1947, and was a cooking show hosted by chef and cookbook author James Beard.
-The show is notable for having been the first network television cooking show.
+I Love to Eat is a live television series on NBC that aired from August 30, 1946, to May 18, 1947, and was a cooking show hosted by chef and cookbook author James Beard.
+The show is notable for having been the first network television cooking show to air in the United States.

+The show came after several successful one-off TV cooking segments featuring Beard alongside other chefs, including on programmes like Radio City Matinée (May 1946) and For You And Yours (June 1946).

 Schedule

 When the show started, each episode was 15 minutes long and presented at 8:30 p.m.
 EST on Fridays, immediately before The World in Your Home at 8:45 p.m.
 However, this was later changed to 30 minutes (April–May 1947) as more complicated recipes were demonstrated and prepared.

 Format

 The Borden-sponsored program opened with a sketch of Elsie, the famed Borden cow.
 Then Beard, appearing behind a kitchen counter, took over to demonstrate the preparation of some of his unique dishes for the live television audience.

 Personnel

 The program also featured Elsie de Wolfe, who was described as a "Manhattan socialite".
 The producer was Patricia Kennedy.